konradszulc/WS5-Smart-Forms/README.md

 3. See console output by opening browser developer tools.
 Shortcuts for Windows/Linux: Press F12 or Ctrl + Shift + I. Shortcuts for Mac: Press Cmd + Opt + I

-4. Interact with the various features on webpage, to see the results.
-For example Obj 3 has screenshot below as to what it should look like in your browser.
+4. Interact with the Form on Webpage to see validation, Saved drafts and submitted data.
+Screenshots below provide some usage examples and functionalities of form.

 ## Objective